 In the past few weeks I’ve completed a couple of pet commissions.
 Both were wedding related.
 One was for a friend in New Orleans who proposed to his girlfriend.
 She said ‘yes,’ in case you’re curious (yay!).
 The other, was a gift for a couple who married last year.
 I was super excited with the outcome of both.

 Lately I’ve really enjoyed taking a break from my larger works and creating a few small paintings.
 This is a huge deal, considering the smallest I’d even consider painting before this residency was 36 x 36.”
 I’m also finding the smaller pieces are less demanding on content.
 I can be totally whimsical and silly without the pressure of the large canvas.

 I love books.
 I love to read them, listen to them, smell them, collect them, and hope to write one in the future.
-I also love nostalgia.
-This includes anything that reminds me of my childhood, or my parents childhood … Continue reading →

 We had a great time this weekend at the Bryan Downtown Street And Art Fair!
 I’d like to give a huge shout out to Kristy Petty and The Village, the ladies at The Parker Astin Art Center, The Downtown Bryan Association, The Arts Council of Brazos Valley, and everyone else who made this event happen.